FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/uninstall_transfercft_zos.md

 > **Note**
 >
-> You must manually modify the JCL, by default the distribution environment is not removed (see lines 000018, 000081, and 000082 in the example).
+> Note: You must manually modify the JCL, by default the distribution environment is not removed (see lines 000018, 000081, and 000082 in the example).

-<span class="autonumber"></span>Example
+Example

 ```
 000014 //\* 2 phases in this JCL: